HenrikBengtsson/parallelly/OVERVIEW.md

 ## Backward compatibility with the future package

 The functions in this package originates from the **[future](https://cran.r-project.org/package=future)** package where they have been used and validated for several years.
 Because they can be used independently of the future framework, they were moved to a separate package.
-For backward compatibility reasons future framework, the names of R options and environment variables are still prefixed as `future.*` and `R_FUTURE_*`.
+For backward-compatibility reasons of the future framework, the names of R options and environment variables are still prefixed as `future.*` and `R_FUTURE_*`.
 However, ditto prefixed with `parallelly.*` and `R_PARALLELLY_*` are also recognized.
 The latter will eventually become the new defaults.

 ## Roadmap